 top of page

 Risk is inherent to lending.
 Like death and taxes, there’s just no getting away from that certainty.
 If you operate in the financial services sector, you are in a committed relationship with risk.
 It’s best to accept that and act accordingly rather than ignore it and suffer the consequences.
 Overwhelmingly, successful lenders are the ones that can find the sweet spot between credit risk-taking and credit risk mitigation.
 In other words, they’ve aced the tightrope act where even a little imbalance can offset results.
-Given its importance, we thought it would be a good idea to look at how far the credit risk mitigation process has come and 5 reasons why it is a must for every lender in 2022.
+Given its importance, we thought it would be a good idea to look at how far the credit risk mitigation process has come and 5 reasons why it is a must for every lender now.

 Scrabble blocks that spell the word risk